AI in Hospitality: Key Facts

 AI-powered surveillance systems and real-time monitoring tools can detect unusual activity, flag risks and support faster incident response.

-According to the OECD, 14% of jobs in 21 countries are at high risk of being replaced by automation.
-McKinsey projects that up to 800 million jobs could be displaced by 2030.
+According to the OECD, 14% of jobs are at high risk of automation, and McKinsey projects up to 800 million jobs could be displaced by 2030.

-Yet both reports also stress that new roles will emerge, particularly in managing and supporting AI systems.
+Both reports note that new roles will emerge in managing and supporting AI systems.

-As automation advances, hospitality businesses will need to rethink hiring, training and job design to ensure employees and technology work hand in hand.
+To stay competitive, hospitality businesses must rethink hiring, training and job design to keep people and technology aligned.

 Conclusion on AI in Hospitality

-AI is actively transforming hospitality, helping businesses enhance guest experiences, streamline operations and maximize revenue.
+AI is reshaping hospitality by improving guest experiences, streamlining operations and boosting revenue.

 Looking to stay ahead in the industry?
 Explore more insights and tools for hospitality professionals on OysterLink, where you’ll find expert advice, industry trends and job opportunities to help you thrive in the AI-driven future of hospitality.